yxwu1999/yxwu1999.github.io/_pages/about.md

 Activities
 ======

 🏝️ Social Activities
 ------
-- Volunteer in local communities to help seniors learn smartphone skills
+- Volunteer in local communities to help elders learn smartphone skills
 - Member of graduate students union in Southeast University
 - Member of students union in Hohai University
 - Member of Red Cross Youth Club in Hohai University